andy-young/Job-Interviews/Entercom/questionsToAsk.md

 ## Validate Job Description

-1. Read the job description in full and write down list of all the reasons I'm qualified.
+1. Reasons I'm qualified:

-    -
+    - solid at writing JavaScript
-    -
+    - love solving technical problems
+        - love communicating the 'how' to solve process
-    -
+    - love learning new things

-2. How do they define a _Backend Developer_?
+1. How do they define a _Backend Developer_?

-3. "Is there anything on this job description that you would like to have added?"
+## Questions to ask Nick Booth

+1. "Do you feel like the job description is accurate?"

+    - "Is there anything left out?"

-4. How would you describe the company culture?
+1. How would you describe the team culture?

-5. Can you tell me about the tools the engineer team uses:

-    - IDEs
-    - version control: git, bitbucket, etc
-    -
+    - How is the engineering team/department perceived within the company itself.

+1. What's the project we'd be working on?

+    - And how soon can I reasonably start contributing to your next big project?

+        - “What do you want this individual to come in and accomplish over the next 3 months?
+6 months?
+1 year?”

+1. “What experience and skills are a must have immediately?”

+    - And what skills would you be willing to let me build up to, if I don't quite have.

+1. "Do you feel the team is prevented from 'burn-out'?"

+1. "What do you like about working at Entercom?"

+    - "What do you _not_ like about Entercom?"

+1. “Are there any concerns about my background that I can address for you?”

+1. "When can I expect to hear back from you?"